 High Cholesterol and Peripheral Arterial Disease (PAD)

 Cholesterol is a fatty substance that builds up in your bloodstream.
-High cholesterol can damage arteries.
-This puts you at higher risk of peripheral arterial disease (PAD).
-PAD is a disease of arteries in the legs.
-If you have PAD, it’s likely that arteries in other parts of the body are diseased, too.
-That puts you at high risk of heart attack and other heart diseases.
+High cholesterol can harm your arteries.
+That raises your risk for peripheral arterial disease (PAD).
+This disease affects arteries in the legs.
+If you have PAD, it’s likely that arteries in other parts of your body are diseased, too.
+That puts you at high risk for a heart attack, other heart diseases, and stroke.
 Read on to learn how high cholesterol can lead to PAD and affect your health.

 Your total cholesterol can be measured by a blood test.
-There are two kinds of cholesterol:
+There are 2 kinds of cholesterol:

-LDL (low-density lipoprotein) is a particle that carries cholesterol in the bloodstream and deposits it in artery walls.
-It’s known as “bad cholesterol.”
+LDL (low-density lipoprotein) is called "bad" cholesterol.
+It is a particle that carries cholesterol in the bloodstream and puts it in artery walls.

-HDL (high-density lipoprotein) is a particle that picks up excess cholesterol from artery walls.
-HDL is known as “good cholesterol.”
+HDL (high-density lipoprotein) is called "good" cholesterol.
+It is a particle that picks up extra cholesterol from artery walls.

-Even if your LDL is normal, a low HDL puts you at risk of all types of vascular disease.
+Even if your LDL is normal, a low HDL puts you at risk for all types of vascular disease.

-Lowering LDL reduces the risk of heart attack, stroke, heart or artery surgery, and worsened PAD.
+Lowering LDL reduces your risk for heart attack, stroke, heart or artery surgery, and PAD that gets worse.

-Raising HDL may also help improve these risks.
+Raising HDL may also help lower these risks.